 Meatless in Hogtown: The Top Vegetarian Restaurants in Toronto

 Toronto’s vegetarian scene is a lively one.
-Home to the largest Vegetarian Food Festival in North America, an international vegan bake sale, and many new and old meatless restaurants, the city is well-equipped to serve a hungry vegetarian population.
+Home to the largest Vegetarian Food Festival in North America, an international vegan bake sale and many new and established meatless restaurants, the city is well-equipped to serve a hungry vegetarian population.

-Here are six of the most well-loved establishments among local herbivore foodies.
+Here are some of the most well-loved establishments among local herbivore foodies.
 ShareThis

 A cutting-edge presence in Toronto’s culinary scene, Woodlot aims to serve vegetarian and non-vegetarian foodies exactly what they want.
 The Canadian-inspired restaurant and bakery specializes in creative, locally-sourced comfort food and features two seasonally evolving menus: the first, showcasing offerings from local artisanal meat suppliers and the second, dedicated to vegetarians.
 With an emphasis on quality, simply prepared local ingredients, Woodlot’s offerings make expert use of a signature hand-built, wood-fired oven after which it is named.